MateusOjeda/Changana-Portuguese-Dicionary/README.md

 ---

+Obs.: To run sdk Android on windows, I had to install it on another disk, so I should write this env:
+$env:ANDROID_HOME="D:\\AndroidStudioSdk"

+---

 OLD -> Fast Refresh didn't work on docker.
 I should run on my pc, develop the first version, than 'dockerise' it

 # Run docker container on node